 - 2021 Queensland Police Service Health and Wellbeing Tour (Roma)

 - 2021 Frontline Mental Health Conference (Gold Coast)

 - 2018 Australian & New Zealand Disaster & Emergency Management Conference (Gold Coast)

 - 2018 Macquarie University Gender, Work and Organisation Conference (Sydney)

 - 2018 Australian Warrior Expo (Brisbane)

-In addition, Kate has a Bachelor of Laws, a Bachelor of Psychological Sciences and holds six Master’s Degrees in Social Science (Criminology), Business Administration (MBA), International Security Studies, Policing, Intelligence and Counter terrorism, Disaster and Emergency Response and most recently the Master of Project Management providing her with unprecedented knowledge and skills in how our clients learn in their individual workplaces.
+In addition, Kate has a Bachelor of Laws, a Bachelor of Psychological Sciences and holds eight Master’s Degrees in Social Science (Criminology), Business Administration (MBA), International Security Studies, Policing, Intelligence and Counter terrorism, Disaster and Emergency Response, Project Management, Marketing and most recently the Master of Investigations providing her with unprecedented knowledge and skills in how our clients learn in their individual workplaces.

 Due to the high level of expertise in our CLET's RPL Team, when our clients receive their RPL assessment report, they can be confident that ALL of their workplace knowledge, skills and experience were identified, understood and acknowledged in the final outcome.

 Amazing dedication towards our clients!Posted by CLET on 21/06/2021